Naval Special Forces (Malaysia): Initial training

 Following the ratification of the United Nations Convention on the Law of the Sea (UNCLOS), Malaysia was among the first nations to claim the right to extend its maritime borders beyond the previous 12 (nautical) mile limit.
-The new unit originally it's received basic training at the Special Warfare Training Centre, Sungai Udang, Malacca by the Grup Gerak Khas.
+The new unit originally received its basic training at the Special Warfare Training Centre, Sungai Udang, Malacca by the Grup Gerak Khas.

 In 1977, the first batch of trainees was split into two groups.
 The first group was sent to the Indonesian Marine Corps' Jungle Commando (Komando Hutan; Kohut) Course at Combat Training Centre (Pusat Latihan Tempur; Puslatpur), Selogiri, Banyuwangi, Indonesia.
 While the second group consisting of 30 officers, led by Captain Sutarji Kasmin (now Admiral, retired), was sent to the Marine Training Centre (Pusat Pendidikan Marinir; Pusdikmar), Kota Pahlawan, Surabaya, Indonesia to receive commando and jungle training delivered by Indonesian Navy KOPASKA.
 On their return the cadre were referred to as Navy Commandos.

 To enhance and diversify their skill sets, the unit also trained in Portsmouth, United Kingdom with Royal Marines Commandos, Special Boat Service, Special Air Service and to California by US Navy SEALs.
 A few of the unit's members, including, Lieutenant Ismail Safaie, Lt Dya Masri Muhammad and PO Mohammad b Razak travelled on to Coronado, California and Norfolk, Virginia to receive Basic Underwater Demolition/SEAL (BUD/S) Training by the US Navy SEALs.